Susanne Wenger: Early life and career

 Within a year of her arrival, she went through a bout of illness caused by tuberculosis, after which she became more spiritual and turned to the Yoruba religion.
 She became attracted to the religion after meeting Ajagemo, a priest of Obatala at Ede.
 Ajagemo introduced Wenger to the Yoruba world view, language and religion, and both individuals soon developed a special bond.
-During this period, Wenger experimented with colorful designs influenced by Adire making techniques.
+During this period, Wenger experimented with colorful designs influenced by adire techniques.

 Wenger and Beier ultimately divorced, with Wenger later marrying local drummer Lasisi Ayansola Onilu, by which time she was establishing herself as an active participant in the revival of the Orisha religion.
 Wenger left Ede and moved to Ilobu, before she finally settled at Osogbo in 1961.
 While living in the town, she became interested in the shrines dedicated to Orishas; she later rebuilt many of the religious carvings within sacred places and was also commissioned by the Osogbo District Council to renovate many of the local shrines, in particular the shrine dedicated to the river goddess, Oshun.
 Wenger was also initiated into the cults of Obatala, Soponna, and Ogboni, and was later given the chieftaincy title of Adunni Olorisha.

 She was founder of the archaic-modern art school "New Sacred Art", a branch of the wider Oshogbo school, and became the guardian of the Sacred Grove of the Osun goddess on the banks of the Osun River in Oshogbo.